Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - The light-and-water shows at Gardens by the Bay and Marina Bay Sands are free.

-- Singapore Changi Airport offers two free city tours for visitors transiting through Singapore.
+- Changi Airport/Singapore Airlines offers two free city tours for visitors in transit.
+(Current suspended till further notice)

 15. Singapore Adores Light-Ups.

 Nowadays, there is a light-up somewhere in Singapore every month.
 Other than those for ethnic/religious celebrations such as Chinese New Year and Christmas, there are also artistic illuminations such as the Singapore Night Festival and the i Light Marina Bay Sustainable Light Art Festival.

 What’s additionally great about these light-ups is that it never just about elaborate street decorations.
 Festive areas frequently have bazaars and free street performances, with some bazaars covering entire streets.
 Visiting one of these light-ups could easily be your most memorable experience when here.

 16. Other Than Light-Ups, There Are Many Other Tourism Events to Enjoy.